Date of Birth:

 BIO:

-Elizabeth J. Feinler was born in Wheeling, West Virginia in 1931.
-She was the first in her family to graduate from college when she graduated from West Liberty University with a degree in chemistry in 1954.
-She then went on to do graduate work at Purdue in biochemistry.
+Elizabeth “Jake” Feinler was born in Wheeling, West Virginia, in 1931.
+She was the first in her family to graduate from college.
+She graduated from West Liberty University with a degree in chemistry in 1954.
+Feinler then went on to do graduate work at Purdue University in Indiana in biochemistry.
 She moved to Silicon Valley in 1960 to start a position in the Information Research Department at Stanford Research Institute (now SRI International) in Menlo Park.
-In 1972, Elizabeth joined Doug Engelbart’s Augmentation Research Center (ARC) to work on the ARPANET Resource Handbook.
-Elizabeth was principal investigator for the Network Information Center (NIC) project from 1974 to 1989.
-During that time, Elizabeth’s NIC group worked on the Advanced Research Projects Agency Network (ARPANET), which evolved into the Defense Data Network (DDN), both forerunners to the Internet.
+In 1972, Feinler joined Doug Engelbart’s Augmentation Research Center (ARC) to work on the ARPANET Resource Handbook.
+Feinler was principal investigator for the Network Information Center (NIC) project from 1974 to 1989.
+During that time, Feinler’s NIC group worked on the Advanced Research Projects Agency Network (ARPANET), which evolved into the Defense Data Network (DDN), both forerunners to the internet.

-It was also Elizabeth’s group who managed the first host-naming registry for the Internet and developed the domain naming system of .com, .gov, .org, .edu, and .mil, which is still in use today.
-Her group also developed a program called PCSam, which downloaded emails from servers to user’s personal computers, which was an early version of our current email system.
-Elizabeth became the director of the Network Information Systems Center at SRI in 1986.
-She left in 1989 to work for Sterling Software Corp.
-While there, Elizabeth worked as a contract network requirements manager at NASA Ames Research Center, where she helped develop guidelines for managing the NASA Science Internet (NSI), NIC and the NASA websites.
+It was also Feinler’s group who managed the first host-naming registry for the Internet and developed the domain naming system of .com, .gov, .org, .edu, and .mil, which is still in use today.
+Her group also developed a program called PCSam, which downloaded emails from servers to user’s personal computers; an early version of our current email system.
+Feinler became the director of the Network Information Systems Center at SRI in 1986.
+She left in 1989 to work for Sterling Software Corporation.
+While there, Feinler worked as a contract network requirements manager at NASA Ames Research Center, where she helped develop guidelines for managing the NASA Science Internet (NSI), NIC and the NASA websites.

-Elizabeth was inducted into the Internet Hall of Fame in 2012.
-Since retiring, she has been a consultant at The Computer History Museum, where she donated, organized, and detailed over 350 boxes of archives from the Engelbart and NIC projects.
+Feinler was inducted into the Internet Hall of Fame in 2012.
+Since retiring, she has been a consultant at The Computer History Museum in Mountain View, California, where she donated, organized, and detailed over 350 boxes of archives from the Engelbart and NIC projects.

 Womanhood is a public art and digital media project that promotes the historical contributions of women to Santa Clara County. https://womanhoodproject.org/